tjoen/instructir.pinokio/README.md

 # Disclaimer

 Confirmed working on Windows.
-Not testen on linux or mac.
+Not tested on linux or mac.
-Testing the script, seeing if I get it wo work.